memarino92/memarino92/README.md

 ## Hi there 👋

 I'm Michael.
-Check out my personal site/blog at [michaelmarino.dev](https://www.michaelmarino.dev)
+You can find my personal site/blog at [michaelmarino.dev](https://www.michaelmarino.dev)

 Hard-working and driven, I came to tech from the restaurant industry.
 My experience working for a multinational MSP, like my time working in kitchens, has taught me the power of a well organized and well trained team.
-I bring professional experience in working with Angular, ASP.NET, IdentityServer, Docker, SQL Server, Azure, Git, and am a contributor to projects like RedwoodJs and A Wedge of Django (formerly Django Crash Course).
+I bring professional experience in working with Angular, ASP.NET, IdentityServer, Docker, SQL Server, Azure, Git, and I'm a contributor to open source projects like [Astro](https://astro.build) and [RedwoodJs](https://redwoodjs.com/).

-- 🔭 I’m currently building [SettlUp.app](https://settlup.app), an ever-improving tool for splitting expenses
+- 🔭 I’m in the early stages of building [SettlUp.app](https://settlup.app), an ever-improving tool for splitting expenses.
 - 🌱 I’m currently working on practicing Test Driven Development
 - 📫 How to reach me: ...
   - [michael@michaelmarino.dev](mailto:michael@michaelmarino.dev)